vraer/writing/docs/samples/custom-hook-for-mkdocs/index.md

 ---
-title: Custom Hook for Page Link Queries by Tags
+title: Automate tag-based page links in MkDocs with Python
 ---

 ## Overview

 This document outlines a custom Python script I developed for MkDocs.
 The script dynamically generates lists of page links based on tags defined in Markdown files.
 This functionality is particularly useful for large documentation projects that require efficient navigation.

-!!! info "Check out the full python script on [GitHub](https://gist.github.com/vraer/d114b37932b855b66d6731c975342b0f)"
+!!! info "Check out the full python script on [GitHub](https://gist.github.com/vraer/d114b37932b855b66d6731c975342b0f)."

 ## Pre-Setup Requirements